bhovhannes/bundle-validator/docs/plugins.md

 2. Determines list of files to operate on
 3. Based on effective configuration loads plugins
 4. For each file:
-   1. create a readonly **context** object which will be later shared between plugins
+   1. create a readonly **execution context** object which will be later shared between plugins
    2. store full resolved file path in a context
-   3. store file content in a context
-   4. run each configured plugin passing **context** as an argument
+   3. run each configured plugin passing **execution context** as an argument
-   5. add plugin result to the final report
+   4. add plugin result to the final report
 5. Outputs resulting report

 ## Execution context